-A popular gift to brighten the colder months, the group of plants known as Holiday Cacti get their names because of their ability (with some help) to bloom during the holiday seasons.
-The most popular are Christmas Cactus (Schlumbergera × buckleyi), Thanksgiving Cactus (Schlumbergera truncata), and Easter Cactus (Hatiora gaertneri), with many hybrids and colors available.
+A popular gift to brighten the colder months, the group of plants known as Holiday Cacti gets its name for their ability (with some help) to bloom during the holiday season.
+The most popular are the Christmas Cactus (Schlumbergera × buckleyi), Thanksgiving Cactus (Schlumbergera truncata), and Easter Cactus (Hatiora gaertneri), with many hybrids and color varieties available.

 These easy-to-grow plants are often passed down through the generations.
 With a Holiday Cactus, the million-dollar question is not how to grow it but how to make it bloom.
 With a little extra attention during the fall months, you can have your plants blooming for the holidays.